MotasemZiad/Data-Structure-Algorithms/README.md

 #### Graph Algorithms
 >  It is used to find the solutions of problems like finding the shortest path between cities, real-life problems like traveling salesman problems.

+#### Greedy Algorithm
+> It is an approach for solving a problem by selecting the best option available at the moment.